 I've talked about the idea of taking advantage of holidays—both official and unofficial—on this blog and my newsletter before, but it's always important to bring it up again.
 Because there are so many to choose from!
 People love celebrating special occasions, so take note of any that you can work into your launch plan.
 It often gives you a new way to talk about what you're doing.

 There are, of course, plenty of legit options like Christmas, Halloween, and Fourth of July that might play nicely with your launch. #GivingTuesday to kick off your year-end giving campaign, anyone?
 Breast Cancer Awareness Month, Black History Month, and White Ribbon Against Pornography are a few others.
 However, there are plenty of wacky observances as well.
 For example, you can try World Kindness Day, Adopt a Rescue Pet Day, Digital Detox Day, or Read a Book Day.
-(I can't remember if those are the exact names of those days, but they're pretty close.
-There is literally a day for just about anything you can think of.)
+(There is literally a day for just about anything you can think of.)

 My friend, Jen, just wrapped her first successful Kickstarter for her physical product called the Hope Deck.
 One of the strategies she used to get attention for her campaign was by doing free giveaways on influencer social media accounts.